WarwickRSE/mostest/Automagic/runner_instructions.md

 # Using a Github runner

-Github Free (at time of writing) gives us up to 2000 minutes of test running (on Ubuntu, on OSX it charges at 10 mins per minute) in piblic repos.
+Github Free (at time of writing) gives us up to 2000 minutes of test running (on Ubuntu, on OSX it charges at 10 mins per minute) in public repos.
 Warning: once you activate the runner from this example, you'll trigger the tests EVERY time you push to the repo main branch, or edit a file in the web interface - this is the 'Continuous' part of continuous integration testing.
 You'll also get an email every time the tests fail.

 While we're getting started, we recommend making a new repo. testing things locally and manually, and only then using the automated system, to avoid uselessly running down your budget.